rmoscoe/odyssey/README.md

 The context for this prompt includes detailed instructions about how to format the response ("Respond in JSON using the following format..."), as well as contextual information ("The following is a description of {game}, a homebrew roleplaying game..." and "Each encounter is a trap, enemies, a puzzle... or some other obstacle.").

 Not shown in the prompt itself are the parameters passed to Gemini to control how the model generates a response.
 In early tests, generated adventures tended to be almost identical, whith only slight variations.
 To make Odyssey more "creative," I ramped up the randomness by significantly increasing the temperate, top-k, and top-p values.
 The nature of roleplaying games means that adventures should contain some (**pretend**) violence and could contain (pretend) sexual content.
 Players are generally at least 12 years old, with the vast majority being adults or teenagers.
 Therefore, I also adjusted the safety settings to allow for violence and modest sexual content but prohibit dangerous content, harassment, and hate speech.

+I used Pydantic and Instructor to improve Odyssey's reliability by ensuring that the output from Gemini matches the desired schema.

 ```python
     prompt = f"""Write an adventure for the {game} roleplaying game, """